F-injectivity and Buchsbaum singularities: Preliminaries

 \section{Preliminaries}

 Let $(R,\m)$ be a local ring that contains a field.
-If $R$ has equal characteristic $p>0$, then there is a natural action of the Frobenius endomorphism of $R$ on each of its local cohomology modules $H_{\m}^i(R)$. $R$ is called {\it $F$-pure} if the Frobenius endomorphism $R\xrightarrow{F} R$ is pure. $R$ is called {\it $F$-injective} if the Frobenius acts injectively on $H_\m^i(R)$ for every $i$.
+If $R$ has equal characteristic $p>0$, then there is a natural action of the Frobenius endomorphism of $R$ on each of its local cohomology modules $H_{\m}^i(R)$.
+Recall that a map of $R$-modules $N\rightarrow N'$ is {\it pure} if for every $R$-module $M$ the map $N\otimes_RM\rightarrow N'\otimes_RM$ is injective. $R$ is called {\it $F$-pure} if the Frobenius endomorphism $R\xrightarrow{F} R$ is pure. $R$ is called {\it $F$-injective} if the Frobenius acts injectively on $H_\m^i(R)$ for every $i$.
 We point out that $F$-pure always implies $F$-injective (see \cite{HochsterRobertsFrobeniusLocalCohomology}).

 When $R$ has equal characteristic $p>0$, for every ideal $I\subseteq R$, we define to be the {\it Frobenius closure} of $I$. $I$ is called {\it Frobenius closed} if $I^F=I$.
 It is well known that under mild conditions on $R$, $R$ is $F$-pure if and only if every ideal is Frobenius closed.
 Moreover, if $R$ is Cohen-Macaulay, then $R$ is $F$-injective if and only if every ideal generated by a system of parameters is Frobenius closed, and also if and only if one single ideal generated by a system of parameters is Frobenius closed.